 Yellow leaves may be a sign of fusarium wilt and verticillium wilt.
 Fusarium wilt can cause a seedling disease, but verticillium wilt, which is less common, does not affect seedlings and usually occurs later in the season in cooler soils.
 These diseases are caused by fungi, which can survive for many years in the soil even if tomatoes are not planted in the same spot every year.

 Unfortunately, it is not possible to chemically control these fungal wilt diseases.
 Remove and discard diseased plants (but not in a compost pile where disease could also spread).
-Nursery grown tomato cultivars and seed packets may have the resistance letters VF on the plant tag.
-Most heirloom varieties have little to no resistance to either fusarium wilt and verticillium wilt.
+Nursery-grown tomato cultivars and seed packets may have the resistance letters VF on the plant tag.
+Most heirloom varieties have little to no resistance to either fusarium wilt or verticillium wilt.
 Look for Celebrity, Mountain Pride, and QuickPik tomatoes among others that may be resistant to both forms of wilt.

-The fungi Alternaria linariae (formally known as A. solani) causes Early Blight.
-The first sign is the emergence of small, brown lesions on older foliage.
-Spots get bigger and create concentric rings usually in a bulls-eye pattern in the center of the diseased area.
+Alternaria linariae (a fungi formally known as A. solani) causes Early Blight.
+The first sign is the emergence of smallish, brown lesions on aged foliage.
+Spots get bigger and create concentric rings usually in a bulls-eye pattern in the middle of the diseased area.
 Around the spots, the tissue may become yellow.
-High temperatures and humidity, can cause the the foliage to die off completely.
+High temperatures and humidity, can cause the foliage to die off completely.
 The infection typically progresses from the base of the plant upward.
 On fruits, lesions can be very large, sometimes even the size of the entire fruit, which, when infected, often drops to the ground.
 Early blight can cause much if not all of the foliage to die off, which exposes fruit to sunscald and results in less production.
-The fungus can survive in infected debris on the soil, on the seed, on volunteer tomato plants that may come up the following spring, or on other hosts like Irish potato, eggplant, and black nightshade.
+The fungus can survive in infected debris on the seeds, soil, on volunteer that may grow the following spring, or on other hosts like eggplant, Irish potato, and black nightshade.

-Trim and dispose of lower branches and leaves that have become infected.
-If the disease becomes severe, use mancozeb fungicide or chlorothalonil or copper fungicides.
+Trim and dispose of lower leaves and branches that have become infected.
+If the disease becomes severe, use mancozeb fungicide, chlorothalonil, or copper fungicides.